 - ✓ Most crop related decisions are taken by spouses alone.
-Many respondent women have mentioned not applicable for kitchen garden or crop cultivation. - ✓ Most women decide what foods to prepare in all households, with or without adult men.
+Crop-related matters are not applicable to households without adult male members. - ✓ Most women decide what foods to prepare irrespective of the presence or absence of adult male members in the household.